FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-09-13-Email-Security.md

 * Do not click on any links or attachments from emails you aren't expecting to receive or that look suspicious
 * Always check the senders email address/email header information if you are suspicious about a particular email
 * If the email is malicious/sketchy, report it to the main company through their security team OR your own internal security team if this is within your company
-* Encrypt your emails if necessary, and make sure the other recipient has email encryption as well
+* Encrypt your emails if necessary, and make sure the other recipient has email encryption as well (may or may not apply to certain platforms)